katonage/pluvianus/README.md

 Shows the outlines and spatial positions of components.
 An additional Spatial Widget can be opened by dragging the three dots on the right edge.

 ### Temporal Widget
+**Component selection:**<br>
-Component selection: <br>Select a component using the "Component" spinbox, or by clicking its outline in the Spatial Widget or its point in the Scatter Widget. <br>
+Select a component using the "Component" spinbox, or by clicking its outline in the Spatial Widget or its point in the Scatter Widget. <br>
 Cycle through components with the "Up" and "Down" buttons, or with the keyboard arrow keys.
 The order in which components are shown can be changed via the "Order by" dropdown.
 This way you can:
 * Iterate through only the good or bad components (`index (Good)` or `index (Bad)`)
 * Go through the components according to their selected metrics
   * `SNR`, `CNN`, `R value`: Refer to the CaImAn documentation for detailed definitions of these metrics.
   * `Compound`: Calculated from the above metrics; it corresponds to a position along the diagonal of the scatter plot.

+**Quantity selection:**<br>
-Under the "Plot" section, you can visualize traces for the selected component as a function of frame number.
+Under the "Plot" section, you can select the quantities to be plotted for the selected component as a function of frame number.
 The selected quantities are shown on the vertical axes: the first (blue) on the left, the second (red) on the right.
-* `C`: Denoised calcium trace
+* `C`: Denoised calcium trace (Temporal component)
 * `S`: Spike count estimate
-* `YrA`: Residual of trace
+* `YrA`: Residual of the trace
 * Others if computed (see "Compute" section)
-    * `F_dff`: Signal-to-baseline ratio
+    * `F_dff`: Estimated ΔF/F trace
-    * `Data`: Original movie mean under the component
+    * `Data`: Mean fluorescence of the original movie under the component contour

 A running average over the data can also be applied.<br>
-"Y fit all": rescales the plot vertically to include all traces.<br>
+"Y fit all": Rescales the plot vertically to include all traces.
+Use this to compare absolute amplitudes of the comonents.<br>

+**Centering time on activity maximum:**<br>
-"Center": centers the selected time on the largest peak of the selected component’s activity (maximum of C).
-Use horizontal scrolling to adjust temporal zoom.<br>
+"Center": Positions the selected time on the largest peak of the selected component’s activity (maximum of C).
+Use mouse scrol on the horizontal axis to adjust temporal zoom.<br>
-"Auto": centers automatically when a new component is selected. <br>
+"Auto": Centers time automatically when a new component is selected. <br>

-Graph interactions:
+**Graph interactions:** <br>
 * On the center pane:
   * Drag with left mouse button to pan.
   * Drag with right mouse button to zoom.